gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

 Unloading the app that spawned them will cause all the markers from the loaded portion of the world to be removed.
 Also, if the game loads that marker in the future and the app is not loaded, it will be removed as well.

+To add rotation, either put in each coordinate of `pos` as a separate argument followed by yaw and pitch, or put in a single list with 5 arguments.

 If `interactive` (`true` by default) is `false`, the armorstand will be a marker and would not be interactive in any gamemode.
 But blocks can be placed inside markers and will not catch any interaction events.